EXCEEDS: Extracting Complex Events via Nugget-based Grid Modeling in Scientific Domain: Introduction

 \section{Introduction}

-Event Extraction (EE) aims to detect event instance(s) as well as all of its participants and attributes in texts by analyzing and identifying mentions of semantically defined entities and relationships within them \cite{8918013, 7243219}.
-EE task usually consists of 2 subtasks, Event Detection (ED) and Event Argument Extraction (EAE).
-Specifically, an ED system identifies the word(s) that most clearly refer to the occurrence of an event, i.e., event trigger, and also detects the type of event that is evoked by the event trigger \cite{pouran-ben-veyseh-etal-2022-minion}.
-EAE subtask aims to recognize nuggets as event arguments and classify their roles in events.
+Event extraction (EE) is a fundamental information extraction task aiming to extract structural event knowledge from plain texts \cite{peng-etal-2023-devil}.
+It is typically decomposed into two pipeline subtasks: event detection (ED) and event argument extraction (EAE).
+Specifically, ED identifies a word span (hereafter referred to as a \textbf{nugget}) that most clearly refers to the occurrence of an event, \textit{i.e.}, event trigger, and also detects the event type evoked by the event trigger \cite{pouran-ben-veyseh-etal-2022-minion}.
+Given an event trigger and its event type, EAE further identifies nuggets as event arguments and classifies their roles in the event.